Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - unconfirmed
     source-id: lore-evolutionary-cap-not-discovered
 -->
 - A few claim it is still evolving, learning, waiting.
+Ready to adapt to circumstances, ready to destroy.
+The infection has only one goal: its own survival.
 <!-- /show-if -->